usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-error-pages-static-files-intro/step1/info.md

 Try to access the [profile page]({{TRAFFIC_HOST1_8080}}/profile) which seems to have an issue...
 (caused by the fact you are not logged in yet)

+> &#10071; Make sure to have access the profile page (while not being logged in) otherwise the validation in this step will fail...

 As you can see, a lot of background information (source code filenames and component versions) is given to the user unintentionally.